c212/fall2019-a290-js-lectures/stageOne/12052019/readme.md

 ```
 We will walk through this in class to grasp a better understanding.

 He also mentions in chapter 16 various states our game will handle.
-So, he makes a class called `State`.
+So, he makes a class called `State`:
 ```js
 class State {
   constructor(level, actors, status) {